Advantages of the Heat2Power-Engine

 Show more technical details

 The Heat2Power engine utilizes a hypocycloid gear that replaces the conventional crankshaft, enabling linear piston guidance with minimal lateral forces.
-This significantly reduces friction losses, allowing for a particularly flat piston geometry.

 The internal mechanics are deliberately kept simple – without complex valve trains or external control elements.